andreyhgl/stryktipset-results/README.md

 # README

-This project gathers all the football results from [stryktipset](https://spela.svenskaspel.se/stryktipset) and holds all the data inside a `csv`-file.
+This project gathers all the football results from [stryktipset](https://spela.svenskaspel.se/stryktipset) and holds all the data inside `results.csv`

+---

 ## Approach